 8. Omni-channel data integration

-The very best mapping software will enable you to integrate offline and online data sources, reflecting the fact that your customers will veer between the two during most customer journeys, and some sets of customers will lean towards one more than the other, depending on their preferences and demographic.
+The very best journey mapping software will combine offline and online data sources, reflecting the fact that your customers will veer between the two during most customer journeys, and some sets of customers will lean towards one more than the other, depending on their preferences and demographic.
 This means that your journey mapping will reflect the full picture, making it as accurate as possible.

 9. Unlimited journeys and personas

 Once you get the journey mapping bug, you’ll want to create lots of them.
-Your tool shouldn’t limit you to a certain number, or set a restriction on the number of customer personas per map.
+Your tool shouldn’t limit you to a certain number or set a restriction on the number of customer personas per map.
 Your customer maps will evolve over time, so you need to be in a position where you can as a business too — and quickly.

 10. Attractive and easy-to-understand customer journey maps

 It’s easier to get senior buy-in when your customer journey maps match your brand colors and are easy to understand at a glance.
-Don’t go for a tool that generates maps that are overly-complex and, frankly, ugly.
+Don’t go for a tool that generates maps that are overly complex and, frankly, ugly.
 As a business, you want your teams to be brought into the process.
 Create a journey map they can easily understand, recognize, and use again and again.
 Branding will help too because it will create a sense of familiarity.
 Getting the look and feel right is a small but effective way of driving buy-in throughout the business.